 “the PMRC proposal is an ill-conceived piece of nonsense which fails to deliver any real benefits to children, infringes the civil liberties of people who are not children, and promises to keep the courts busy for years dealing with the interpretation and enforcement problems inherent in the proposal’s design.

 The major record labels need to have H.R.
 2911 whiz through a few committees before anybody smells a rat.
 One of them is chaired by Senator Thurmond.
 Is it a coincidence that Mrs. Thurmond is affiliated with the PMRC?”

 He flat out called out the nonsense and the conspiracy.
 They stuck it to him good.
-His album "Jazz From Hell" was a completely instrumental album.
-There's zero lyrics to be offended by.
+His album “Jazz From Hell” was a completely instrumental MIDI album.
+There’s zero lyrics to be offended by.
 Too bad!
 Parental Advisory Sticker!